Why Do Christians Worship?

 In this passage, the anointing with oil is done with prayer and is linked to the power of faithful people bringing a concern before God.
 It is an action done in the name of the Lord, and an occasion for sins to be forgiven.
 Anointment for healings is also found in Mark 6:13, as part of the task of the disciples when Jesus sent them out on missions shortly after choosing them.
 Far from being something done only by weird spiritualists and superstitious ceremony freaks, anointment of the sick is something that has been an honored part of churchly action ever since Jesus was here.

-While anointments of the sick can be done in private ceremonies (including at the homes of shut-ins and at hospitals), its most proper context is within worship services.
+While anointments of the sick if often done in private ceremonies (including at the homes of shut-ins and at hospitals), its most proper context is within worship services.
 It can be part of the scheduled Sunday services, either every week or upon request (often, in liturgical churches, as one goes forward for holy communion, before receiving the bread and wine).
 But the usual use is within special worship services for healing, and on certain commemorative services such as those for St. Luke the Physician.

 Healing is not the only purpose for anointment.
-The main ancient use of anointment was to signify the sending of the Spirit into one who was chosen and commissioned for a specific task.
+The main ancient use of anointment was to signify that the Spirit was sent into one who was chosen and commissioned for a specific task.
 Anointment marked the start of being a king or a priest.
 It is this use that lies behind the Hebrew term 'Messiah' and its Greek cognate, 'Christ'; both terms mean 'the Anointed One', the One chosen by God to rescue God's people and restore the covenant relationship.
 Thus, to anoint for commissioning someone's mission is a core symbol of the Christian faith.
 New Testament examples of anointment's use in 'sealing with the Spirit' or commissioning include 2 Corinthians 1:22 and Ephesians 1:13 and 4:30.
 This commissioning is done in public, in the context of a ceremony or Sunday worship service or event, along with the laying on of hands.
 Some congregations use anointment as part of the worship service where they commission their Sunday School chief, elders, hospital visitation staff, youth ministry leaders, and others who make long-term commitments to a specific ministry of the church.
 Liturgical church bodies anoint their bishops in special worship ceremonies.

 focus on things above (the text...)